-A package can only be signed once.
+Note that a package can only be signed once.
 Another --addsign operation will replace an existing old signature, and will add the new one.

 The public key used for signing must then be exported into a file with the command: